Tensor networks and graphical calculus for open quantum systems: Tensor Networks

 Given any two orthonormal basis $\{\ket{x_i}: i=0,\hdots, d_1-1\}$ and $\{\ket{y_j}: j=0,\hdots, d_2-1 \}$ for $\2 X$ and $\2 Y$ respectively, we can give an explicit construction for the SWAP operation as

-The SWAP operation is represented graphically by two crossing wires as shown in Fig.~\ref{fig:swap}.
-The basis decomposition in Eqn~\eqref{eqn:swap} is then an application of the resolution of the identity from Fig.~\ref{fig:identity-comp} to each wire.
+The SWAP operation is represented graphically by two crossing wires as shown: \figeq{ } The basis decomposition in Eq.~\eqref{eqn:swap} is then an application of the resolution of the identity to each wire.
 In Section~\ref{sec:vec} we will see that the SWAP operation is the natural transformation between the row-stacking and column-stacking vectorization conventions.

+Using the above primitives one may represent any linear equation involving the composition and contraction of tensors by a tensor network diagram.
+In the reverse case, given a tensor network diagram one may always write down an equivalent equation by labelling each wire by an index, and then writing down the corresponding tensor components and summing over contracted indices.
+By manipulating the tensor diagrams and making use of the primitives introduced one may obtain equivalent expressions, however these manipulated forms may have a more convent equational form that is not inherently obvious from simply looking at the original equation.
+For explicit examples of writing down the equational form of a tensor diagram refer to the proofs in Appendix~\ref{app:tensor}.